thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-04-metasploitable3-customizing-the-ubuntu-linux-version.md

 #### Uninstalling VirtualBox Guest Additions

 I only used VirtualBox for the build process.
-After that I export the virtual machine, and import it into the VMWare vSphere platform.
+After that, I export the virtual machine and import it into the VMWare vSphere platform.
 I know this sounds crazy.
 I don't have a license for VMWare Workstation for Linux.
-Additionally, I noted that in the `vmtools.rb` _recipe_ there is not option for VMWare.
+Additionally, I noted that in the `vmtools.rb` _recipe_ there is no option for VMWare.
 Not sure if this would be problematic during the building process.
 Anyway, another good configuration to perform on a live system in removal of the VBoxGuestAdditions package.
 The following commands will achieve uninstallation of this package.
 Uninstall VBox tools

 {% highlight bash %}